 2 ts sugar

-2 package (25 peices) spring roll shells (wei-chuan brand) or packages of rice paper
+2 package (50 peices) spring roll shells (wei-chuan brand for wheat) or rice paper (rice, water, salt only)

 2 tbs water